danieljharvey/redux-atomic/README.md

 export numberReducer;
 export actions = {
     numberBiggener,
-    numberSmallener,
-    nameChanger
+    numberSmallener
 }
 ```

-I'm trying to be fair and not make some exagerated stuff, and typings do make stuff more verbose, but that's still at lot of stuff.
+The names are a bit ridiculous, granted, and typings do make stuff more verbose, but that's still at lot of stuff.
 With a few more actions you'd be irresponsible not to move the action creators and reducer into separate folders, and then all the constants need exporting/importing etc etc.

 ### Can I still view these actions in Redux Dev Tools etc?